Who Is Blake Shelton?

-Born in Ada, Oklahoma, on June 18, 1976, Blake Shelton moved to Nashville when he was 17 to become a country music songwriter, and by 2001, he was a star in his own right with the No. 1 hit "Austin."
+Born in Ada, Oklahoma, in 1976, Blake Shelton moved to Nashville when he was 17 to become a country music songwriter, and by 2001, he was a star in his own right with the No. 1 hit "Austin."
 Success followed Shelton for the next several years, right onto the coaching/judging panel of TV's The Voice in 2011.
-In 2013, Shelton released his eighth studio album, Based on a True Story..., and entered his fourth season as a coach on The Voice.
+A recipient of numerous awards, Shelton released his 11th studio album, Texoma Shore, in 2017.

 Blake Tollison Shelton was born in Ada, Oklahoma, on June 18, 1976.
 By the age of 16, Shelton toured the bar circuit, garnering statewide attention and winning the Denbo Diamond Award, the top award for young entertainers in Oklahoma.
 Two weeks after graduating from high school, in 1994, he moved to Nashville to launch a songwriting career.

 Once he hit Nashville, Shelton sold songs he had written to several musical publishing houses and landed a solo recording contract with Giant Records.
 His style was a traditional mix of blue-collar rock songs and country ballads, and he soon topped the country music charts with the song "Austin," which held the No. 1 spot for five weeks.
 In 2002, he hit the charts with his self-titled debut album—released by Warner Bros. once Giant Records dissolved—and the singles "All Over Me" and "Ol' Red" helped the album achieve gold status.